sthiede/thiede_steinberg_et_al_MRSA_ermC/README.md

 - GWAS: CCJ and CCH datasets; A Fisher’s exact test was conducted to assess the association between transmission and gene using the R package exact2x2 v1.6.5.
 We made the intentional decision not to explicitly control for population structure, as the clustering of strains is the signal we were trying to detect a genetic basis for.
 The relationship between odds ratio (OR) and p value was plotted and colored by gene.
 Significance was assessed with a Bonferonni-adjusted p value.
 We made the intentional decision not to explicitly control for population structure in our GWAS, as the clustering of strains is the signal we were trying to identify a genetic basis for.
 For example, using regression-based approaches that account for population structure by including a distance-matrix as a random effect, would control for the genetic clustering we are trying to detect.

+# Pyseer analysis
+Raw data not provided on Github

+We used pyseer to confirm that the ermC-carrying plasmid was the only determinant of clindamycin resistance in this collection.

 # Phylogenetic analysis
 Raw data not provided on Github